microsoft/pyright/docs/type-concepts.md

     return sum
 ```

 Notice that the type of variable `sum` is reported with asterisks (`*`).
 This indicates that internally the type checker is tracking the type as conditional.
-In this particular example, it indicates that `sum` is a `str` type if the parameter `input` is a `str` but is a `float` if `input` is a `float`.
+In this particular example, it indicates that `sum` is a `str` type if the parameter `value` is a `str` but is a `float` if `value` is a `float`.
 By tracking these conditional types, the type checker can verify that the return type is consistent with the return type `_StrOrFloat`.